tim-engine/tim/README.md

 </p>

 ## About
-Tim Engine is a powerful development tool designed to boost developer productivity.
+This is Tim &bullet; Red Hiney &bullet; The Great Pantzini! &bullet; A powerful front-end engine designed to boost developer productivity.
 It combines a high-performance templating engine with a versatile micro programming language, enabling developers to create dynamic web applications with ease.

-Additionally, Tim Engine supports source-to-source transpilation to multiple target languages: **Lua**, **Python**, **Ruby**, **JavaScript** and **PHP** and **Nim**.
-Note that all transpilation targets are currently in very early stages of development and may not yet be fully functional or stable.

-> [!NOTE]
-> The primary focus of the project is currently on the core templating engine and its features, with transpilation capabilities being developed incrementally over time.

 ## Key features
 - ⚡️ Fast, Compiled, Clean syntax